 How much you get depends on a number of factors which you can read about on Student Finance Wales.

-If you are unsure what funding you are entitled to, there is more information available on our page.
+If you are unsure what funding you are entitled to, there is more information available on our student loans and grants page.

 Once your loan is confirmed, don’t forget to submit your Online Terms and Conditions (OTC) via your online account with an Electronic Signature (E-Signature) or you won’t receive any payments at the start of term.